 Honey is healthy.
 Fruits, rice, oats as well.
 But still the fact is that these contain carbohydrates which in the body converts to sugars.
 Elevated blood sugar hinders the growth hormone and keeps insulin high = blunting muscle growth and halting the process of burning excess body fat.
 Or, depending on the amounts = causes weight gain.

 Various nutrition “trends” and health tips are very often preached and accepted just like dogmas.
 “It’s healthy”, “it is useful for the organism”… Why dogma?
 Because it is blindly preached and accepted as such.

 Why is it healthy?
 Because it contains vitamin C?
 Healthy for the bones because of the calcium content?

 When it comes about muscle growth and loss of excess body fat – the only valid questions and answers are those which pertain to the effect nutrition has over hormones.

 Cherries are healthy food.
 No doubt.
 But 100 grams of cherries (around 15 cherries) contain 13 grams of sugar.
 A bit more than 100 grams of any usual soft drink.
-The fact that they contain fruit sugar does not mean that the insulin will have mercy on you and won’t collect and store it.
-Insulin does not differentiate between fruit sugar or sugar from chocolates.
-It treats them the same.
 And 100 grams of cherries contain around 7 milligrams of vitamin C. Daily most minimal dose of vitamin C should be 1000 milligrams.
 Would you want to get 13 grams of sugar for 7 milligrams vitamin C?

 “It’s healthy in moderate doses.”
 Such generalized, wise-sounding statements without stating what is a moderate dose are of no use.
 Hormones do not govern themselves by generalized wise-sounding statements.

 Peeled banana weights around 100 grams.
 Contains 12 grams of sugar.